The release of the 2.0 update! · The Dark Tones: Loss update for 1 May 2024

 - The game has a full-fledged voice acting of Maria and Katya, the role of these characters has been expanded and now they have a full-fledged place in the history of the game.

-A charming girl and a streamer took part in the voiceover Giza, for which I thank her very much!
+A charming girl and a streamer took part in the voiceover Giza

-- A dialogue system has also been added, now dialogues with all the characters will be conducted throughout the game, because more than 2 thousand words of text have been added to the game!
+- In particular, a dialogue system has been added, now dialogues with all the characters will be conducted throughout the game, because more than 2 thousand words of text have been added to the game!

 - A save system has been implemented, now the game is saved once in the middle and you do not have to start the game again, you will see a save message during the game.